 Roman Pichler is a product management expert specialised in digital products.
-He has 15 years experience in teaching product managers and product owners, and in helping companies improve their product management capabilities.
+He has more than 15 years experience in teaching product managers and product owners, and in helping companies build a successful product management organisation.

 Roman is the author of three books, including Strategize: Product Strategy and Product Roadmap Practices for the Digital Age and Agile Product Management with Scrum, and he writes a popular blog for product professionals.

-As the founder and director of Pichler Consulting, Roman looks after the company’s products and services.
+As the founder and director of Pichler Consulting, Roman looks after the company’s offerings.
 This keeps his product management practice fresh and allows him to experiment with new ideas.
 Roman is based in Wendover near London in the United Kingdom.

 Director of Educational Strategy, Robomatter

 As the Director of Educational Strategy at Robomatter, one of the best decision I made was enrolling our team into Roman’s Product Strategy and Roadmap Online Course.
 Roman’s class offered tremendous insight into our current strategy and how that strategy needed to grow and mature with our product.
 I was very impressed with the organization of the course and how Roman made each class interactive, as opposed to just delivering content with a lecture.
 Roman’s class made us think deeply about our product and strategy.
 I highly recommend his class.

 Roman has tremendous knowledge of product strategy and management and recently delivered a highly engaging and interactive product strategy workshop for us to a group that comes from a range of backgrounds and disciplines.
 He was able to get us all on the same page and provide us with some extremely practical tools and tactics for driving our product strategy forward.

 Roman delivered an excellent training day for us.
 He brings a simplified clarity to ideas on Product Management which belies the depth of thought and power behind them.
 His goal orientated model has changed the way our team approach our planning, and we can see some of the principles being adopted by other teams too.